NeuronMLP: Efficient LLM Inference via Singular Value Decomposition Compression and Tiling on AWS Trainium: Design

 \subsubsection{MLP NKI Kernel}

-We introduce a specialized NKI kernel for SVD-compressed MLP layers, which extends the $XUV$ kernel design to a multi-stage operation.
+We introduce a specialized NKI kernel for MLP layers, which extends the $XUV$ kernel design to a multi-stage operation.

-The computation in an MLP layer, such as one using SwiGLU, involves three matmuls.
-First, two parallel linear transformations---a ``gate'' projection and an "up" projection---are applied to the input tensor $X$.
+An MLP layer, such as one based on SwiGLU, consists of three matmuls.
+First, two parallel linear transformations---a ``gate'' projection and an ``up'' projection---are applied to the input tensor $X$.
 The gate's output is passed through a SiLU activation function and then combined with the up-projection's output via an element-wise multiplication.
 This intermediate result is then passed through a ``down'' projection to produce the MLP layer's output.

 Our implementation (Algorithm \ref{alg:fused_mlp_complete}) maps the MLP computation onto two NKI kernels (lines 6-7) derived from the $XUV$ kernel.
-The first stage, \texttt{UpGateProjection} kernel (Algorithm \ref{alg:fused_up_projection_detail}) extends the \texttt{XUV} kernel to compute the ``gate'' and ``up'' projections in parallel (lines 6-20).
-It then uses Trainium's Scalar and Vector Engines to perform $\texttt{SiLU}(\text{gate}) \odot \text{up}$ on-chip SBUF and writes the transposed result to HBM (line 21).
+The first stage, \texttt{UpGateProjection} kernel (Algorithm \ref{alg:fused_up_projection_detail}) extends the \texttt{XUV} kernel to compute the ``gate'' and ``up'' projections in parallel (lines 5-18).
+It then uses Trainium's Scalar and Vector Engines to perform $\texttt{SiLU}(\text{gate}) \odot \text{up}$ on-chip SBUF and writes the transposed result to HBM (line 19).
 The second stage, \texttt{DownProjection}, uses the $XUV$ kernel that accepts a pre-transposed input and produces a standard-layout output.
 This stage seamlessly consumes the transposed output from the first stage without intermediate transpose, and writes the final result to HBM in the standard layout required by subsequent LLM layers.
+Besides, to maximize hardware utilization of each NeuronCore, we adopt tensor parallelism~\cite{shoeybi2019megatron} as illustrated in Figure~\ref{fig:tensor_parallelism}.
+In the MLP layers, after decomposing the weight matrix into two low-rank factors, we first apply column-wise partitioning, followed by row-wise partitioning, to the decomposed weight matrices.
+Finally, an AllReduce operation is applied to aggregate the partial results.